mindaugaskasp/discord-music-bot/README.md

 _Out of the box you get_:

-1. Multiple Guild music playback support
+* Multiple Guild music playback support
-2. Performance - music data is kept in memory, which means rapid music playback
+* Performance - music data is kept in memory, which means rapid music playback
-3. No functional overhead
+* No functional overhead
-4. Docker deployment support
+* Docker deployment support
-5. Event based player implementation - making easier to maintain & extend code
+* Event based player implementation - making it easier to maintain & extend code
-6. Listen.Moe Radio support
+* Listen.moe JPOP Radio support
+* Automatic event loading - easy to add/remove any Discord event code
+* Good guide material to code bot of your own

 ## How to Use

-1. Install Node.js (7.1 ver or newer) / NPM package manager for your machine
+1. Install Node.js (7.6 ver or newer) / NPM package manager for your machine
-2. Clone repository if you haven't done so yet `git clone https://github.com/mindaugaskasp/discord-music-bot.git` or just download it as ZIP
+2. Clone repository if you haven't done so yet `git clone https://github.com/mindaugaskasp/discord-music-bot.git` or just download it as a ZIP
 3. Set up configuration data in `configs/app.json` file (youtube API token, Discord Application token, Owner ID(s), listen-moe radio etc)
-4. Open terminal and change your working directory to project root (e.g. `cd <PathToProjectRoot>`) and run `npm install`
+4. Open terminal and change your working directory to project root (e.g. `cd <PathToProjectRoot>`) and run `npm install` in the terminal
 5. In terminal run `npm run debug` - which basically will start `debug` script defined in `package.json`, run `npm run prod` for production.
-6. Add bot to your discord guild by using link `https://discordapp.com/oauth2/authorize?client_id=<ClientID>&permissions=0&scope=bot`, where `<clientID>` is your Discord Application client ID
+6. Add bot to your discord guild by using link `https://discordapp.com/oauth2/authorize?client_id=<ClientID>&permissions=0&scope=bot`, where `<clientID>` is your Discord Application client ID of the application whose token you've set in `app.json` file
+7. Confirm that application has started without any errors (look for `Logged In!` text in terminal)
-7. Use command `<prefix>help` to view commands available, `<prefix>` is custom command prefix you can set in `configs/app.json` file.
+8. Use command `<prefix>help` to view commands available in your discord guild, `<prefix>` is custom command prefix you can set in `configs/app.json` file.
 All commands must start by declaring the prefix first.
 E.g. If we have default prefix set as `!` then all commands would proceed with it and be initiated like so `!help` or `!join` etc.

 ## How to Use - Docker Edition

 1. Install Docker & Docker Compose for your machine
 2. Set up configuration data in `configs/app.json` file (youtube API token, Discord Application token, Owner ID(s), listen-moe radio etc)
-3. Cd to project root (assuming you've cloned the repository already)
+3. Clone or download repository as ZIP and open terminal and change your working directory to cloned/downloaded project root
-4. Run `docker-compose run --build` to build image & run container.
+4. Run `docker-compose run --build` in terminal to build image & run container.
 If you see `Logged In!` in terminal window.
 Your bot has started without any problems.
 5. (Optional): Run `docker-compose down` to shut down container instance.
 Refer to docker-compose manual for more info on docker command usage.
-6. Add bot to your discord guild by using link `https://discordapp.com/oauth2/authorize?client_id=<ClientID>&permissions=0&scope=bot`, where `<clientID>` is your Discord Application client ID
+6. Add bot to your discord guild by using link `https://discordapp.com/oauth2/authorize?client_id=<ClientID>&permissions=0&scope=bot`, where `<clientID>` is your Discord Application client ID of the application whose token you've set in `app.json` file.
+7. Confirm that application has started without any errors (look for `Logged In!` text in terminal)
+8. Use command `<prefix>help` to view commands available in your discord guild, `<prefix>` is custom command prefix you can set in `configs/app.json` file.
+All commands must start by declaring the prefix first.
+E.g. If we have default prefix set as `!` then all commands would proceed with it and be initiated like so `!help` or `!join` etc.

 ## User Guide